Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Law Contracts

 A 73-year-old Brooklyn school teacher was hurt in a multiple-car collision when her car was struck in the rear by an NYC MTA “Access-a-Ride” bus on the Verrazzano Bridge.
 She sustained two neck transverse process fractures.
 A Judge awarded her summary judgment against the NYC MTA finding their driver fully liable and also determining that our client was absolutely blameless for the happening of this incident.
 Our client’s case was settled just prior to jury selection in Kings County Supreme Court for $450,000.

 A 38-year-old teacher from The Bronx suffered herniated neck and back discs with some knee and shoulder complications as a result of an auto accident at an intersection controlled by a traffic signal.
 The collision was caused when the other driver sped through a red light striking the teacher’s SUV as she was proceeding through the intersection.
 Our client’s vehicle was spun around and collided with a tree.
-The parties negotiated a pretrial settlement in The Bronx after depositions were held in which the other driver’s insurer agreed to pay $400,000.
+The parties negotiated a pretrial settlement in The Bronx after depositions were held in which the other driver’s insurer agreed to pa$400,000.

 A 37-year-old, Queens bankruptcy investigator was injured while a passenger in an overturned bus.
 The driver turned an icy curve on a mountain road at an excessive rate of speed in upstate New York.
 Our client sustained a torn rotator cuff requiring arthroscopic surgery to her shoulder.
 She also suffered an aggravation of a preexisting cranial malformation necessitating corrective surgery.
 The case settled with the carrier for the bus company in the Federal Court for the Eastern District for $400,000.